ThimbleFire/godot-loot-roll-prototype/README.md

 |2|	1|	2|
 |3|	1|	3|

-For each monster loot table tied to that id we get all loot entries belonging to that table `database.query_with_bindings("SELECT * FROM LootEntries WHERE loot_table_id = ?", [table["loot_table_id"]])`
+For each monster loot table tied to that id we get all loot entries belonging to that table<br>
+`database.query_with_bindings("SELECT * FROM LootEntries WHERE loot_table_id = ?", [table["loot_table_id"]])`

 **LootEntries**